swiss-ai/mmore/docs/websearch.md

  1. **API**: Creates a server hosting the pipeline
  2. **Local**: Runs the inference locally

-You can customize various parts of the pipeline by defining [an inference RAG configuration file](/examples/rag/api/rag_api.yaml).
+You can customize various parts of the pipeline by defining [an inference Websearch configuration file](/examples/websearchRAG/config_api.yaml).

-Users can adjust the pipeline according to their [requirements](/examples/websearch/config.yaml) through the following parameters:
+Users can adjust the pipeline according to their [requirements](/examples/websearchRAG/config.yaml) through the following parameters:

 - `use_rag`: Enables or disables RAG retrieval.
 - `use_summary`: Activates summarization of retrieved web snippets.